oleggromov/oleggromov.com/content/notes/2018-03-typescript-initiation-guide/index.md

 ## Setting Up Compilation with Webpack and TypeScript Compiler

 SauronStyle is a small library that was initially written in ES2015, which was transpiled with Babel and bundled with Webpack.
-I wanted to keep module separation but rewrite the code in TypeScript. `tsc`, the TypeScript Compiler, supports modern JavaScript modern system so we just need to replace `babel-loader` with a typescript loader.
+I wanted to keep module separation but rewrite the code in TypeScript. `tsc`, the TypeScript Compiler, supports modern JavaScript module system so we just need to replace `babel-loader` with a typescript loader.

-Install dependencies (replace `yarn` with `npm` if you use it):
+Install dependencies (replace `yarn add` with `npm install` if you use the latter):

 ```bash
 yarn add -D awesome-typescript-loader typescript